dav1dram/PullingFinDataBasic/README.md

 # PullingFinDataBasic
-Code to pull data from:
+Code to:
+A. Pulling and parsing data from NASDAQ TotalView ITCH Order Book
+B. Working with Quandl & Zipline